electricimp/SpiFlash/README.md

 spiFlash <- SPIFlash(spi, cs);
 ```

-## Class Methods
+## Class Methods ##

 The SPIFlash class conforms to the [hardware.spiflash] API, and all methods available to the hardware.spiflash object are available to instantiated SPIFlash objects.
-For more in depth usage and examples, see the [hardware.spiflash documentation](https://electricimp.com/docs/api/hardware/spiflash).
+For more in depth usage and examples, see the [hardware.spiflash documentation](https://developer.electricimp.com/api/hardware/spiflash).

-### configure(*[dataRate_kHz]*)
+### configure(*[dataRate_kHz]*) ###

-The configure method will autoconfigure the SPI bus passed into the constructor, and return the set datarate.
+The configure method will configure the SPI bus passed into the constructor, and return the set datarate.

 ```squirrel
 #require "SPIFlash.class.nut:1.0.1"